scriban/scriban/doc/runtime.md

   Console.WriteLine(context.Output.ToString());
   ```

+Notice that if you want to ignore a member when importing a .NET object or .NET class, you can use the attribute `ScriptMemberIgnore`

 #### Accessing nested `ScriptObject`

-A nested ScriptObject is simply a value that is another `ScriptObject`:
+A nested ScriptObject can be accessed indirectly through another `ScriptObject`:

   ```C#
   var scriptObject1 = new ScriptObject();